Present and future constraints on flavor-dependent long-range interactions of high-energy astrophysical neutrinos: New long-range, lepton-number neutrino interactions

 \subsection{New lepton-number symmetries: $L_e-L_\mu$, $L_e-L_\tau$, and $L_\mu-L_\tau$}

 The Standard Model (SM), in addition to the gauge group $SU(3)_{\rm C}\times SU(2)_{\rm L}\times U(1)_{\rm Y}$, contains global $U(1)$ symmetries associated to the baryon number and the three lepton numbers, $L_e$, $L_\mu$, and $L_\tau$.
 While they cannot be gauged individually without introducing anomalies, certain combinations of them can be; for an extensive list, see \Refe~\cite{Coloma:2020gfv}.
 We focus on three well-motivated, anomaly-free symmetries that gauge lepton number differences~\cite{Foot:1990mn, He:1990pn, He:1991qd}: $U(1)_{L_e-L_\mu}$, $U(1)_{L_e-L_\tau}$, and $U(1)_{L_\mu-L_\tau}$.
 Each one introduces a new neutral gauge vector boson, $Z_{e \mu}^\prime$, $Z_{e \tau}^\prime$, and $Z_{\mu\tau}^\prime$, that mediates new neutrino interactions~\cite{He:1990pn,He:1991qd,Foot:1994vd} with electrons and neutrons, as we show below.
 (The Higgs sector differentiates between different lepton flavors~\cite{Foot:2005uc}; however, here we focus only on the gauge interactions through the new boson.)
-The $L_{\alpha}-L_{\beta}$ gauge symmetries and their extensions have been explored in numerous scenarios, including as possible solutions of the Hubble tension~\cite{Araki:2021xdk}, of the electron and muon $(g-2)$ anomalies~\cite{Chen:2020jvl, Bodas:2021fsy, Panda:2022kbn, Borah:2021khc}, considering the new boson to be dark matter~\cite{Baek:2015fea, Asai:2020qlp}, leptogenesis~\cite{Asai:2020qax}, their influence on muon-beam dumps at the TeV-scale~\cite{Cesarotti:2022ttv}, and explaining the electron and positron excess in the cosmic-ray flux~\cite{Duan:2017qwj,He:2009ra}.
+The $L_{\alpha}-L_{\beta}$ gauge symmetries and their extensions have been explored in numerous scenarios, including as possible solutions of the Hubble tension~\cite{Araki:2021xdk}, of the electron and muon $(g-2)$ anomalies~\cite{Chen:2020jvl, Bodas:2021fsy, Panda:2022kbn, Borah:2021khc}, considering the new boson to be dark matter~\cite{Baek:2015fea, Asai:2020qlp, Alonso-Alvarez:2023tii} and as radiation from compact binary systems~\cite{KumarPoddar:2019ceq}, leptogenesis~\cite{Asai:2020qax}, their influence on muon-beam dumps at the TeV-scale~\cite{Cesarotti:2022ttv}, possible production of dark photons at the MUonE experiment~\cite{GrillidiCortona:2022kbq}, and explaining the electron and positron excess in the cosmic-ray flux~\cite{Duan:2017qwj,He:2009ra}.
 However, these studies consider mediators that are heavier than the ones we consider here, and couplings (see below) that are stronger.

 The effective neutrino-matter interaction receives three contributions, mediated by the SM $Z$ boson, by the new $Z^\prime_{\alpha \beta}$ boson, and via the mixing between $Z^\prime_{\alpha \beta}$ and $Z$, \ie,